File Storage

 |---|---|---|

-[AcceptedFileTypes("image/*", ".pdf")] | Allowed MIME types or extensions | image/* (images only) |
+[AcceptedFileTypes("image/*", ".pdf")] | Allowed MIME types or extensions | Required.
+No default — build error SPIDERLY014 if missing. |

 [MaxFileSize(5_000_000)] | Max file size in bytes | 20 MB |